-Management's estimate of the net pension liability and related deferred inflows of resources and outflows of resources is based on actuarial reports provided by independent actuaries.
+Management's estimate of the net pension liability/net OPEB liabilities and related deferred inflows of resources and outflows of resources is based on actuarial reports provided by independent actuaries.
 We evaluated the key factors and assumptions used to develop the estimate in determining that it is reasonable in relation to the financial statements taken as a whole.